 New to Salem Schools?

-To enroll new students to Salem Schools for the 2016-2017 school year, please call the administration building at 330-332-0316 to make an appointment with Darlene Farino, EMIS Coordinator.
+To enroll new students to Salem Schools for the 2017-2018 school year, please go to the administration building at 1226 E. State St. Please ask to Terri Roberts or Paulette Stahl.
+For questions in advance, call 330-332-0316.
+Thank you.

 To improve communications between home and school, we have published several documents explaining bus procedures and rules to better inform students and parents of our school’s expectations.
 The documents are available here for download.